 The US 1st Army had attacked down the western coast of the Cotentin peninsula but made little progress there or farther inland early in July.
 The discovery that infantry reinforcements and the Panzer-Lehrdivision had reached the US front made it important that British operations at the eastern end of the lodgement continued in order to prevent more transfers before the US 1st Army resumed its offensive on 19 July.

-In the Caen sector, Lieutenant General G. G. Simonds’s Canadian II Corps with Major General C. Foulkes’s Canadian 2nd Division and Major General R. F. L. Keller’s Canadian 3rd Division, with Brigadier R. A. Wyman’s Canadian 2nd Armoured Brigade, was opposite SS-Oberstgruppenführer und Generaloberst der Waffen-SS Josef Dietrich’s I SS Panzerkorps with Generalleutnant Friedrich-August Schack’s 272nd Division, SS-Brigadeführer Theodor Wisch’s 1st SS Panzerdivision 'Leibstandarte SS Adolf Hitler' and SS-Obersturmbannführer Heinz von Westerhagen’s 101st SS schwere Panzerabteilung, with SS-Brigadeführer Kurt Meyer’s 12th SS Panzerdivision 'Hitlerjugend' in reserve.
+In the Caen sector, Lieutenant General G. G. Simonds’s Canadian II Corps with Major General C. Foulkes’s Canadian 2nd Division and Major General R. F. L. Keller’s Canadian 3rd Division, with Brigadier R. A. Wyman’s Canadian 2nd Armoured Brigade, was opposite SS-Oberstgruppenführer und Generaloberst der Waffen-SS Josef Dietrich’s I SS Panzerkorps with Generalleutnant Friedrich-August Schack’s 272nd Division, SS-Brigadeführer und Generalmajor der Waffen-SS Theodor Wisch’s 1st SS Panzerdivision 'Leibstandarte SS Adolf Hitler' and SS-Obersturmbannführer Heinz von Westerhagen’s 101st SS schwere Panzerabteilung, with SS-Brigadeführer und Generalmajor der Waffen-SS Kurt Meyer’s 12th SS Panzerdivision 'Hitlerjugend' in reserve.
 To the east of Caen the I Corps was opposed by General Bruno Bieler’s LXXXVI Corps.
-Behind the German defences General Wolfgang Pickert’s III Flakkorps, the 7th Werferbrigade, 8th Werferbrigade and most of the 9th Werferbrigade, and the 654th Panzerjägerabteilung were in reserve.
+Behind the German defences General Wolfgang Pickert’s III Flakkorps, the 7th Werferbrigade, the 8th Werferbrigade most of the 9th Werferbrigade and the 654th Panzerjägerabteilung were in reserve.

 The XII Corps and XXX Corps planned holding operations on the left flank in the Odon river valley between Tilly sur Seulles in the west to Caen in the east, to improve their positions and to deceive the German command that the expected British offensive would be launched in the area to the west of the Orne river, while 'Goodwood' (i) was being prepared in the area to the east of the river.
 On 15 July, the XII Corps was to attack from the Odon river salient to establish a secure jumping-off line, along the road running south-east from Bougy through Evrecy, for a later advance to the south-west in the direction of Aunay or south-east toward Thury Harcourt.
 On the following day, the XXX Corps was to start operations to take ground around Noyers, ready to reach the high ground to the north-east of Villers Bocage.